vladinator1000/cloudflare-workers-ts-graphql/README.md

 wrangler dev
 ```

+### 👀 Overview

+The template uses [Benzene](https://benzene.vercel.app/) to handle GraphQL requests.
+It's a fast and minimal (4kB) and agnostic GraphQL library.

 ### 🧪 Testing

 This template comes with jest tests which simply test that the request handler can handle each request method. `npm test` will run your tests.